vishipayyallore/speaker-series-2023/On.NETLiveShows/20230710_MinimalApiEFCoreAngular/README.md

 > 1. Angular 15 (SPA with Standalone components) integration with Minimal API Only GetAllCourses() Azure Hosted API Endpoint
 > 1. SUMMARY / RECAP / Q&A

+## Appendix A

+> 1. 30,000 foot view of HTTP, and REST

 ### Please refer to the [**Source Code**](https://github.com/Microservices-for-Small-School-App/services-school) of today's session for more details

 ---